wjgilmore/dreamfactory-book/docs/raspberry-pi.md

 ### Installing DreamFactory

 Next we'll install the DreamFactory and its prerequisite software, beginning with the latter.
 Rather than create a redundant set of instructions, we'll instead point you to [the DreamFactory wiki](http://wiki.dreamfactory.com/DreamFactory/APT/Ubuntu_16.04/Installation).
 We followed the NGINX-specific instructions and everything worked perfectly.

+### Home Automation Ideas

+There are a number of great open source home automation libraries which could be easily integrated into your DreamFactory / Raspberry Pi environment:

+* [PHP TP-Link Smartplug](https://github.com/jonnywilliamson/tplinksmartplug): This PHP library supports a variety of TPLink Smartplug devices.
+* [Python TP-Link WiFi SmartPlug Client](https://github.com/softScheck/tplink-smartplug): This Python library also supports a number of TPLink devices

+Be sure to let us know if you use these or other libraries in your DreamFactory projects!